List of DuMont Television Network affiliates

 This is a partial list of affiliates of the DuMont Television Network, which operated in the United States from 1946 to 1955.
 In 1949, DuMont had 32 affiliates that covered 99.7 percent of the country's available television audience.
 By 1953, DuMont was affiliated with 126 stations, which grew to around 200 stations in 1954, the network's peak.
 The network owned three stations: WABD in New York City, WTTG in Washington, D.C., and WDTV in Pittsburgh; the Federal Communications Commission (FCC) also regarded two stations owned by minority owner Paramount Pictures—KTLA in Los Angeles and WBKB in Chicago—as network-owned, despite KTLA leaving the network entirely in 1948 and WBKB never having carried a DuMont program.
 DuMont also owned an early UHF station, KCTY in Kansas City, Missouri, for one month in 1954 before closing it.
-From 1950 to 1951, DuMont also operated KE2XDR, an experimental station to further study in color television.
+From 1950 to 1951, DuMont also operated KE2XDR, an experimental station to further study color television.

 No definitive list of affiliated stations from 1946 to 1955 exists, and many sources contradict one another.
 Due to a lack of local stations in most media markets, most DuMont affiliates were also affiliates of NBC, CBS or ABC, or in some cases, all of the above.
 This problem was heightened by the FCC imposing a freeze on any new television station permits in 1948.
 The AT&T Bell System nationwide coaxial cable network was in construction throughout much of DuMont's existence, thus, many affiliates carried programming prerecorded via kinescope.
 By 1952, this cable network was still incomplete; a map of affiliates in The Hollywood Reporters 1952 Production Encyclopedia showed affiliates in Seattle, Miami, Dallas–Fort Worth and New Orleans were still unconnected.
 Other affiliates in small markets were fully dependent on affiliates in larger markets via microwave relay; for example, KDZA-TV in Pueblo, Colorado, relied on KFEL-TV in Denver for DuMont programming.
 DuMont's advertising revenues depended on being able to be viewed nationwide.
 As a result, the company made affiliation agreements which have been described as "a crazy patchwork of deals".